Philip Seymour Hoffman: 1996–1999: Rising star

 Between April and May 1996, Hoffman appeared at the Joseph Papp Public Theater in a Mark Wing-Davey production of Caryl Churchill's The Skriker.
-Following this, based on his work in Scent of a Woman, he was cast by writer–director Paul Thomas Anderson to appear in his debut feature Hard Eight (1996).
+Afterwards, based on his work in Scent of a Woman, he was cast by writer–director Paul Thomas Anderson to appear in Anderson's debut feature Hard Eight (1996).
 Hoffman had only a brief role in the crime thriller, playing a cocksure young craps player, but it began the most important collaboration of his career.

-Before cementing his creative partnership with Anderson, Hoffman appeared in one of the year's biggest blockbusters, Twister, playing a grubby, hyperactive storm chaser alongside Helen Hunt and Bill Paxton.
+Before cementing a creative partnership with Anderson, Hoffman appeared in one of the year's biggest blockbusters, Twister, playing a grubby, hyperactive storm chaser alongside Helen Hunt and Bill Paxton.
 According to a People survey of Twitter and Facebook users, Twister is the film with which Hoffman is most popularly associated.
 He then reunited with Anderson for the director's second feature, Boogie Nights, about the Golden Age of Pornography.
 The ensemble piece starred Mark Wahlberg, Julianne Moore, and Burt Reynolds; Hoffman played a boom operator, described by David Fear of Rolling Stone as a "complete, unabashed loser", who attempts to seduce Wahlberg's character.
 Warmly received by critics, the film grew into a cult classic, and has been cited as the role in which Hoffman first showed his full ability.
 Fear commended the "naked emotional neediness" of the performance, adding that it made for compulsive viewing.
 Hoffman later expressed his appreciation for Anderson when he called the director "incomparable".

 Continuing with this momentum, Hoffman appeared in five films in 1998.
 He had supporting roles in the crime thriller Montana and the romantic comedy Next Stop Wonderland, both of which were commercial failures, before working with the Coen brothers in their dark comedy The Big Lebowski.
 Hoffman had long been a fan of the directors, and relished the experience of working with them.
 Appearing alongside Jeff Bridges and John Goodman, Hoffman played Brandt, the smug personal assistant of the titular character.
-Although it was only a small role, he claimed it was one for which he was most recognized, in a film that has achieved cult status and a large fan base.
+Although it was only a small role, he said it was one for which he was most recognized, in a film that has achieved cult status and a large fan base.
 Between March and April 1998, Hoffman made 30 appearances on stage at the New York Theatre Workshop in a production of Mark Ravenhill's Shopping and Fucking, portraying an ex-heroin addict.